Lip, mouth, and tongue -

 Squamous cells in carcinoma in situ is called a non-invasive disease because the abnormal cells are seen only in the epithelium.
-The movement of abnormal cells from the epithelium into the stroma is called invasion.
-A diagnosis of squamous carcinoma in situ means that your pathologist did not seen any abnormal cells in the stroma (there was no evidence of invasion).
+The spread of abnormal cells from the epithelium into the stroma is called invasion.
+A diagnosis of squamous carcinoma in situ means that your pathologist did not seen any abnormal cells in the stroma.

-The diagnosis of squamous carcinoma in situ is usually made on a biopsy and an excision or resection is then performed to remove the abnormal tissue and to look for evidence of invasion.
+The first diagnosis of squamous carcinoma in situ is usually made after a small sample of tissue is removed in a procedure called a biopsy.
+A surgical procedure is then performed to remove the abnormal tissue and to look for invasion.